Rigid but not infinitesimally rigid compact complex manifolds: Introduction

 In this paper we give an infinite series of rigid regular surfaces of general type with unbounded invariants ($p_g$, $K^2$).
 More precisely, our first main result is: \begin{theorem*} For every even $n \geq 8$ such that $3 \nmid n$ there is a minimal regular surface $S_n$ of general type with

 such that $S_n$ is rigid, but not infinitesimally rigid. \end{theorem*}

 This gives a positive answer to the question of Morrow and Kodaira in dimension $2$.

-Note that $S_n$ is constructed as the minimal resolution of singularities of a so-called {\em product-quotient surface} whose singular model $X_n$ has six nodes.
-In other words, $X_n$ is the quotient of a product of two algebraic curves $C_1 \times C_2$ by the faithful action of a finite group $G$, such that $G$ acts on each factor and the quotient map $C_i \ra C_i/G\cong \PP^1$ is branched in three points (i.e., each of the two curves $C_1, C_2$ is a so-called {\em triangle curve}).
+The surface $S_n$ is constructed as the minimal resolution of singularities of a so-called {\em product-quotient surface} whose singular model $X_n$ has six nodes.
+More precisely, $X_n$ is the quotient of a product of two algebraic curves $C_1 \times C_2$ by the faithful action of a finite group $G$, such that $G$ acts on each factor and the quotient map $C_i \ra C_i/G\cong \PP^1$ is branched in three points (i.e., each of the two curves $C_1, C_2$ is a so-called {\em triangle curve}).

-Then it is an immediate consequence of results of Burns and Wahl (\cite{b-w}) that $H^1(\Theta_{S_n})$ has dimension six and it suffices to show that $S_n $ is in fact rigid.
+The nodes are the key for obtaining an obstructed moduli space, as noticed first, to our knowledge, by Burns and Wahl (\cite{b-w}).
+Thanks to their results {\em one readily constructs examples (e.g., those of Segre) of surfaces of general type with obstructed deformations} by constructing suitable nodal surfaces.
+Indeed, since $S_n$ has six nodes, by \cite{b-w}*{Corollary 1.3} $h^1(\Theta_{S_n}) (:=\dim H^1(\Theta_{S_n})) \geq 6$ and it suffices to show that $S_n $ is in fact rigid.

 Once we have a product-quotient surface coming from two triangle curves it is immediate that the equisingular deformations of the canonical model are trivial.
 Then it has to be shown that none of the local deformations of the singularities lift to deformations of the canonical model.
-In \cite{Ca89} it is shown that it suffices to prove the surjectivity of the dual of a certain obstruction map, which in our case (only nodes as singularities) has a very explicit description in local coordinates due to Kas (cf. \cite{kas}).
+This can be deduced by the linear independence of certain elements of $H^2(\Theta_{S_n})$ (see Theorem \ref{howtodoit}, condition 2) that have a simple explicit description in local coordinates due to Kas (cf. \cite{kas}).

-In this paper we use only very special product-quotient surfaces: they are regular, their group $G$ is the Abelian group $(\ZZ / n \ZZ)^2$, where $n \geq 8$, even and not divisible by 3), and their singular models have only nodal singularities, but are indeed singular.
+In this paper we use only very special product-quotient surfaces: they are regular, their group $G$ is the Abelian group $(\ZZ / n \ZZ)^2$, where $n \geq 8$, even and not divisible by 3, and their singular models have only nodal singularities, but are indeed singular.

 Product-quotient surfaces have been extensively studied, especially for low invariants (like in the limit case $p_g =q=0$) and partial classification results are obtained in a long series of papers.
 We refer to \cite{fano}, \cite{isogenous}, \cite{BaCaGrPi12}, \cite{BaPi12}, \cite{BaPi16} and the literature there quoted.